decarpentierg/microbeadsTracking/README.md

 # microbeadsTracking
-Code to visualize the compression of a droplet in a microfluidic circuit by tracking microbeads inside it
+Code to visualize the compression of a droplet in a microfluidic circuit by tracking microbeads inside it.